nhatminhtrange/Final-Project-ML-in-geosciences/README.md

 ### **Synthetic field generation**
 <img src="figure/wavefield_video.gif" alt="Wavefield Simulation" width="500"/>

 A synthetic wavefield  with the first source  is simulated using a finite-difference time-domain (FDTD) solver under the predefined model, and with PML (absorbing boundary condition).
 This wavefield serves as the target output during neural network training.
+Note that only one source is shown here.
+For the training data, we use 13 sources as shown in the test configuration.

 ### **Measured data recorded at the first source**
 <img src="figure/DD.png" alt="Measured data" width="500"/>